Are you a member yet? Membership is open to all and is the first step towards accreditation.

 In peer supervision, therapists will both supervise and be supervised by each other, and will take turns in each role.
 It can be one-to-one or in a group.

 Guidance on our website has previously said that all time in peer supervision can be counted towards supervision hours for accreditation.
 However, from 1st October 2020, you can count only the time spent receiving supervision.
 This will be both in one-to-one and peer supervision groups.

 If you are accredited, you can practice exclusively, specialise in, or include other evidence-based cognitive and/or behavioural therapies.
 Your supervision should reflect this and can be in exclusively in a particular cognitive-behavioural approach if this is appropriate to your practice.

 Similarly, your supervision should be appropriate to any specialist client groups.

 We recommended that you complete a Supervision Log entry during or shortly after each session.
-Supervision Logs are available to download for Full Accreditation and Full Reinstatement.
-The Collaborative Supervision Summary should be used for Reaccreditation Audit and can be used as an ongoing supervision log.
+Supervision Logs are available to download for First Accreditation Audit and Reinstatement.

-Supervisor's Reports are needed for Full Accreditation and Full Reinstatement Applications and also if you are invited for Reaccreditation Audit.
+Supervisor's Reports are needed for First Accreditation Audit and Reinstatement Applications and also if you are invited for Reaccreditation Audit.
 They should be supplied by your current supervisor.
 If you have been with your current supervisor for less than six months, you should also include one by your previous supervisor.